Find Affordable College Courses

 Syracuse, NY

-Syracuse University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #14 on the list.
-Syracuse is a very large private not-for-profit school located in the medium-sized city of Syracuse.
+With a ranking of #14, Syracuse University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+Syracuse is a very large private not-for-profit school located in the city of Syracuse.

 About 52% of the students majoring in journalism at the school are women while 48% are male.